-- 1001 Biological Science Laboratory Accompanies BIOL 1003 Biological Science.
-Pre-requisite or Co-requisite: BIOL 1003 (Credit for this course is contingent upon earlier or simultaneous completion of BIOL 1003) BIOL 1001 and BIOL 1003 may be taken in lieu of BIOL 1004.
-(F, S) - Biological Science Examines the structure of living things, beginning at the chemical level and progressing to the organismic and community (ecological) levels.
-Emphasis is placed on a survey of the five kingdoms of life, with particular attention given to plants, animals, and the ecological relationships existing among and between them.
-BIOL 1001 and BIOL 1003 may be taken in Lieu of BIOL 1004.
+- Biological Science Laboratory Accompanies BIOL 1003 Biological Science.
+Pre-requisite or co-requisite: BIOL 1003 (Credit for this course is contingent upon earlier or simultaneous completion of BIOL 1003.)
+BIOL 1001 and BIOL 1003 may be taken in lieu of BIOL 1004.
+(F, S) - 1003 Biological Science Examines the structure of living things, beginning at the chemical level and progressing to the organismic and community (ecological) levels.
+Emphasis placed on a survey of the five kingdoms of life, with particular attention given to plants, animals, and the ecological relationships existing among and between them.
+BIOL 1001 and BIOL 1003 may be taken in lieu of BIOL 1004.
 (F, S) - Biological Science and Lab Examines the structure of living things, beginning at the chemical level and progressing to the organismic and community (ecological) levels.
-Emphasis is placed on a survey of the five kingdoms of life, with particular attention given to plants, animals, and the ecological relationships existing among and between them.
+Emphasis placed on a survey of the five kingdoms of life, with particular attention given to plants, animals, and the ecological relationships existing among and between them.
 Lecture three hours per week, lab two hours per week.
-(F, S) ACTS: BIOL 1004 - Human Anatomy and Physiology for Funeral Science Studies general human anatomy.
-Anatomical terminology is included.
-Healthful living habits are addressed through the study of the normal structure and functions of the human body.
-Emphasis is given to respect for human remains.
-Open to Funeral Science majors only.
-(S, even years) - Introduction to Entomology and Lab Explores various aspects of insects and other arthropods, including insect anatomy and morphology, life cycles, diversity, taxonomy, and their roles in the environment and in human affairs.
-Emphasis in the laboratory will be placed on identification of the major insect groups and on field methods of insect collection.
+(F, S) ACTS: BIOL 1004 - 1013 Introduction to Human Anatomy and Physiology for Non-Healthcare Majors Studies general human anatomy.
+Includes anatomical terminology.
+Offers non medical-related students an overview of all body structures, systems, and functions.
+Anatomical terminology and etymology are included.
+(S) - 1014 Introduction to Entomology and Lab Explores various aspects of insects and other arthropods, including insect anatomy and morphology, life cycles, diversity, taxonomy, and their roles in the environment and in human affairs.
+Places emphasis in the laboratory on identification of the major insect groups and on field methods of insect collection.
 Course requirements include, in part, group projects, in-class field trips, and an insect collection.
 Lecture three hours per week, lab two hours per week.
 (D) - Human Anatomy and Physiology for Healthcare Professions and Lab Studies the fundamentals of anatomy and physiology of the human body with emphasis on body structure, functions of each body system, and basic chemistry.
 (D) - 1104 Introduction to Plant Biology and Lab Investigates the principles of plant biology, including form, structure, metabolism, and reproduction.
 Areas of emphasis include plant cells and tissues, genetics, ecology, evolution, and plant diversity.
 Some field trips required.
 Lecture three hours per week, lab two hours per week.
 (D) ACTS: BIOL 1024